 - The document could not be verified with the government

-In order to obtain an NPC, you must meet the government’s identity requirements.
+In order to conduct a NPC, you must meet the government’s identity requirements.
 No matter which organisation or provider you choose to use when applying for your NPC, the requirements remain the same.
 If you do not have the right documents to apply for an NPC, you may need to apply for new documents.

 If the issue with your current documents relates to your name, you may be able to get them changed to display your correct name.
 If you have any concerns or questions about your documents, please contact our customer support team who will be happy to help.